fredilarsen/ReconnectingMqttClient/README.md

 # ReconnectingMqttClient
 Portable simple header-only C++ MQTT client library for Windows, Linux, Arduino, Raspberry, ESP8266, ESP32++

+## WHY another MQTT library?
+The list of C++ alternatives is not long, and none of them cover the range from Arduino compatible devices to Windows and Linux based devices.
+This library does.
+Also, this library is very small and header-only, only a few hundres lines of code.
+Alternatives like Paho C/C++ are hundreds of files and tens of thousands of lines of code, and may give some more grief if not having the right environment when building.
+On Arduino, the excellent PubSubClient library is easy to use, but cannot be used on Windows or Linux based platforms.

 ## Description
 This is a simple C++ header-only library for creating MQTT clients.
 It supports publish and subscribe, retain, QoS level 0 and 1, text or binary payloads.

 It is aimed at being used on multiple platforms.
 It can be built on:
 * Multiple cards supported by the Arduino development environment, including Arduino Uno/Nano/Mega, ESP8266, ESP32 and others.
-* Windows, with project files included for Visual Studio 2017 or later.
+* Windows, with project files included for examples for Visual Studio 2017 or later.
-* Linux, makefiles included.
+* Linux, with Makefiles included for examples.

 This library depends on the PJON library for portability.